How to Start a Clothing Brand in 2026: A 10-Step Guide for Success

 Your brand identity gives your clothing line a clear personality.
 It shows customers who you are, what you stand for, and why they should buy your clothes.

-• Choose a short, memorable, and meaningful clothing brand name
+• Choose a short, memorable, meaningful clothing brand name

 • Design a simple, distinctive logo